RhezaMaretta/RhezaMaretta/memo/thoughts.md

 Consider adding a README.md file explaining the purpose and usage of the repository.
 Explore the possibility of creating a CI/CD pipeline for automated testing and deployment.

+Consider adding a `CONTRIBUTING.md` file to outline contribution guidelines.

+Explore potential for code examples or a demo section in the README.